John Gorton

 Gorton was born out of wedlock and had a turbulent childhood.
 He studied at Brasenose College, Oxford, after finishing his secondary education at Geelong Grammar School, and then returned to Australia to take over his father's property in northern Victoria.
 Gorton enlisted in the Royal Australian Air Force in 1940, and was a fighter pilot in Malaya and New Guinea during the Second World War.
 He suffered severe facial injuries in a crash landing on Bintan Island in 1942, and whilst being evacuated, his ship was torpedoed and sunk by a Japanese submarine.

-He returned to farming after being discharged in 1944, and was elected to the Kerang Shire Council in 1946; he later served a term as shire president.
+Gorton returned to farming after being discharged in 1944, and was elected to the Kerang Shire Council in 1946; he later served a term as shire president.
 After a previous unsuccessful candidacy at state level, Gorton was elected to the Senate at the 1949 federal election.

-He took a keen interest in foreign policy, and gained a reputation as a strident anti-Communist.
-Gorton was promoted to the ministry in 1958, and over the following decade held a variety of different portfolios in the governments of Robert Menzies and Harold Holt.
-He was responsible at various times for the Navy, public works, education, and science.
+Gorton took a keen interest in foreign policy, and gained a reputation as a strident anti-Communist.
+Gorton was promoted to the ministry in 1958, and over the following decade held a variety of different portfolios in the governments of Sir Robert Menzies and Harold Holt.
+He was responsible at various times for the Royal Australian Navy, public works, education, and science.
 He was elevated to the Cabinet in 1966, and the following year, he was promoted to Leader of the Government in the Senate.